<rss version="2.0"

 Easing the minds of apprehensive customers

-Unlisted Teams has become a really effective way for sales to encourage customers who are apprehensive about getting an org-level account to get into the product and try things out for free.
+Unlisted Teams became an effective way for sales to encourage customers who are apprehensive about getting an org-level account, allowing potential customers to get into the product and try things out for free.

 Contributing to KPIs

-With our new business goal of 300 livestreams per day, the success of users bypassing sales, quickly creating unlisted team channels, filming live streams and sharing with others has become even more critical.
+The business had a goal of reaching 300 livestreams per day, and allowing users to bypass sales, create unlisted team channels, film live streams and share with others became critical to reaching it.

 </description>